Freetrade Review 2026 – can you trade stocks for free?

 Freetrade features

 • Commission-free investing – DIY investment platforms can charge anything from £1 to more than £10 per trade for those buying and selling shares.
-Freetrade doesn’t charge anything for share dealing.
+Freetrade doesn’t charge anything for UK share dealing.

 • Cash investments – Invest in low-risk ETFs that have the potential to provide a high yield